JetBrains/kotlin/ReadMe.md

 plugin [see this document](http://devnet.jetbrains.net/docs/DOC-181) which describes how to have multiple IntelliJ IDEA installations using different configurations and plugin directories.

 From this root project there are Run/Debug Configurations for running IDEA or the Compiler Tests for example; so if you want to try out the latest and greatest IDEA plugin

-If you've decided to disable IDEA Ultimate configuration during dependency update, you also need to locally disable the compilation of its dependent code.
-To do so you can either delete idea-ultimate module using IDEA action in the Project View, or remove corresponding line in .idea/modules.xml

 * VCS -> Git -> Pull
 * Run IntelliJ IDEA